Nursing at Ouachita

 Through this innovative partnership—a dual-enrollment RN-to-BSN completer program—you will have the opportunity to earn the Associate of Applied Science in Nursing degree from Baptist Health College Little Rock and the Bachelor of Science in Nursing degree from Ouachita Baptist University, all within four years.

-We project an inaugural BSN class of 25 students, ensuring a personalized learning experience.
 It’s an exciting time to be a student at Ouachita.
 Join us!

 Interested in nursing at Ouachita?
 Tell us how to get in touch with you below:

-Top Private University in Arkansas by Niche.com
+Best Value College in Arkansas by Niche.com

 Graduate School Acceptance Rate